 The Master's programme in International Finance (MIF) provides students with high-quality, thorough training in the theoretical and practical aspects of international finance.
 While courses are practice-oriented rather than academically-oriented, the programme maintains high academic standards and students learn about state of the art research in relevant areas.
 Graduates go on to work in areas that require thorough understanding of the complexities of international finance, such as asset management, corporate finance, project finance and treasury.

-The MIF course programme starts around mid-August and ends around mid-June (full-time programme).
-The academic year is divided into two semesters, each consisting of two main blocks.
-Each of these blocks consists of 6 weeks of classes, one study week, and one exam week.The course programme is followed by a master thesis project and potentially an internship.
+The academic year of the Master in International Finance (MIF) programme starts the last week of August and ends around mid-June.
+The year is divided into two semesters, and each semester consists of two main blocks.
+Each of these blocks takes 6 weeks of classes, one study week, and one exam week.The course programme is followed by a master thesis project and potentially an internship.

 Assessment interview: After receiving your complete application we will evaluate your profile within 48 hours.
 In case of a positive outcome we will invite you for an admissions interview.During the interview we will discuss your cv, your motivation, your added value to the MIF programme and your career perspective.
 After the interview your application will be discussed by the Admissions Committee.
 Within 1-2 weeks you will receive a final decision about your admission.